Certificate in Applied Counselling Studies Specializing in e-Counselling

 Introduction to Online Counselling, I&II (IOC-400)

 The IOC course focuses on communication through email, chat, or text, which allows more time for both the client and the therapist to reflect on thoughts and feelings.

-Topics : Overview of current research on the use and effectiveness of counseling online, to include data on the idiosyncrasies of online behavior and communication.
-Practical aspects, theory, skills, and required competencies for counseling online are discussed at length, along with related technology, ethics, legal, multicultural issues, assessment and treatment strategies for all phases of the counselling process.
+Topics: Overview of current research on the use and effectiveness of counseling online, to include data on the idiosyncrasies of online behavior and communication.
+Practical aspects, theory, skills, and required competencies for counseling online are discussed at length, along with related technology, ethics, legal, multicultural issues, assessment and treatment strategies for all phases of the therapy process for entry-level to advanced practitioners..
 Ideas on how to set up an online counselling practice are also addressed.

 Introduction to Teletherapy (ITT-400)